Domestic Abuse Death Review Team (DADRT) & Statewide Review Teams

 Case Review Reports:

-- 2017 DADRT Report (click to open) reviewed a firearms murder-suicide between intimate partners.
-Recommendations from the report include 1) Murder-suicide risk should be assessed more specifically; 2) Firearms dispossession must be implemented effectively; 3) Workplace domestic violence policies should be policy in all workplaces.
+2017 DADRT Report (click to open) reviewed a firearms murder-suicide between intimate partners.
+Recommendations from the report include: 1) Murder-suicide risk should be assessed more specifically; 2) Firearms dispossession must be implemented effectively; 3) Places of employment should implement workplace domestic violence policies.

-- In 2018, there were 13 domestic violence murders and 77% were committed with a firearm.
-Offenders are 5x more likely to kill their victim if they own a firearm and 20x more likely if they’ve previously threatened/assault with the firearm.
+- In 2023, there were 12 domestic violence murders and 67% were committed with a firearm.
+Offenders are 5x more likely to kill their victim if they own a firearm and 20x more likely if they’ve previously threatened/assaulted with the firearm.

-In accordance with Executive Order No. 016 authorized by Tennessee Code Annotated §36-3-624, the Metropolitan Government of Nashville Davidson County created the Domestic Abuse Death Review Team (DADRT) to “establish an interagency domestic abuse death review team to identify and review domestic abuse deaths, including homicides and suicides, and to facilitate communication among the various agencies involved in domestic abuse cases in order to recommend improvements in the system of services to domestic abuse victims and their families, and to provide accurate information related to domestic abuse issues to the community.”
+In accordance with Executive Order No. 016 issued in August 2002 by Mayor Bill Purcell (updated in 2008 by Mayor Karl Dean) and authorized by Tennessee Code Annotated §36-3-624, the Metropolitan Government of Nashville Davidson County created the Domestic Abuse Death Review Team (DADRT) to “establish an interagency domestic abuse death review team to identify and review domestic abuse deaths, including homicides and suicides, and to facilitate communication among the various agencies involved in domestic abuse cases in order to recommend improvements in the system of services to domestic abuse victims and their families, and to provide accurate information related to domestic abuse issues to the community.”

 DADRT reviews cases to identify patterns and trends in domestic abuse, barriers to safety and justice, and gaps in service, training, policy, practice, resources, communication and collaboration.